 - permanent numbness around the scar on your chest

-- rupture or deflation of the implant
+- rupture of an implant

 - kinking and rippling